Skip to main content

 }

-1. Start your server.
-Caddy recognizes the incoming traffic and routes it to your server.
+When users visit your domain, Caddy recognizes the incoming traffic and automatically routes it to your server with a secure, encrypted connection.

 For a step-by-step guide to deploying Langflow, including deployments to fly.io and Flightcontrol.dev, see How to Host Langflow Anywhere.